 SARA GARDEN ARMSTRONG

-In her recent commissions, Sara Garden Armstrong uses space in a dynamic way as she continues her exploration of organic transformation, movement, and form in site-specific sculpture.
+In her commissions, Sara Garden Armstrong uses space in a dynamic way as she continues her exploration of organic transformation, movement, and form in site-specific sculpture.

-The mesmerizing new works reflect Armstrong’s involvement with physiological and scientific phenomena as they play out in the human body.
+The mesmerizing works reflect Armstrong’s involvement with physiological and scientific phenomena as they play out in the human body.
 Before translating these ideas into a full size sculpture, Armstrong first builds a scale model that accurately depicts her visualization of the concepts.

 Breath and Shadow combines and juxtaposes artwork from different periods to form a new multimedia installation of shifting meanings.
 Breath, shadow, light, sound, and the curve are layered with each venue a unique exhibition responding to the given space.